Our science

 Maintaining efficacy while reducing toxicity is Rondo Therapeutics’ strategy, providing clinicians flexibility with dosing strategies and combination regimens.

-Immune-cell engaging mechanism of action
+Immune cell-engaging mechanism of action

 Sustained T-cell mediated tumor cell killing